Shane Long: West Bromwich Albion

-In 2012–13 season, he started off the season very brightly after winning two penalties against Liverpool.
+In the 2012–13 season, he started off the season very brightly after winning two penalties against Liverpool.
 Although he missed the first penalty, he won the second, which Peter Odemwingie converted.
 He continued his good form with Premier League goals against Everton, Aston Villa, Manchester City, Chelsea and Sunderland, as well as a brace against Yeovil Town in the second round of the Football League Cup, to put him on seven goals for the season by the end of November.
 He finished the season with 11 goals in all competitions, supplemented with two goals for Republic of Ireland.

 On the final day of the summer transfer window for the 2013–14 season, a move to Hull City valued at £5 million fell through at the last moment, after West Brom manager Steve Clarke pulled out from the transfer.
 Clarke stated that Long was needed, as he did not have enough attacking options, despite signing Stéphane Sessègnon and Victor Anichebe just minutes earlier both for £6 million fees from Sunderland and Everton respectively.
 After limited starts at the beginning of the season, Long started and scored his first of the season against Chelsea away at Stamford Bridge.
 The game finished 2–2.
 Long continued his good run of form against Aston Villa with two superb goals in the first 11 minutes, later being named Man of the Match.